Star Parties

 Snoqualmie Pt Park Stargaze

 It will be cold so dress warmly.
 Bring a hot drink, chair, and blanket too.
-If you have binoculars take a look at the Pleiades and Double Cluster.
+If you have binoculars take a look at the Pleiades, Orion Nebula, Double Cluster, and if your lucky you might see the Galilean moons around Jupiter.

 Experienced astronomer volunteers from the Seattle Astronomical Society (SAS) bring their telescopes and binoculars to share with the public.
 Everyone is welcome including families with children.